SUBARACHNOID HEMORRHAGE

 Prognosis

-- prognosis depends on the severity of the initial insult and our ability to prevent complications, specifically rebleeding (by early detecting and treating the source)
+- prognosis depends on the severity of the initial insult and our ability to prevent complications, specifically rebleeding (by early detection and treatment of the source)

 - overall mortality up to 50%

-- 10-15% of patients die before arriving at the hospital
+- 10-15% of patients die before reaching the hospital

-- rebleeding or brainstem dysfunction due to a massive intraventricular hemorrhage or decompensated intracranial hypertension are the usual causes of death
+- the most common causes of death are rebleeding or brainstem dysfunction due to a massive intraventricular hemorrhage or decompensated intracranial hypertension

-- 1/3-1/2 of the survivors have significant functional deficits (motor and/or cognitive)
+- 1/3 of survivors have significant functional deficits (motor and/or cognitive)

 - cognitive deficits are present in numerous patients considered to have a good outcome